Atrial Fibrillation Treatment options

 You can see two videos of two wires being passed up to the heart from the leg.
-The videos are recorded using the NavX x-ray free imaging system that we often use at the London AF centre.
+The videos are recorded using the NavX x-ray free imaging system.
 In the first video the wire (coloured green) is passed up the main vein to the heart, the inferior vena cava (red tube) but then goes into a side branch.
 We leave this wire in the side branch and pass a second wire (coloured blue) up to the heart past the first one.
 We then pulled the green one back from the side branch and passed it up to the heart as well but this is not shown on a video.
 Video 1 (Click here to view Video 1)and Video 2 (Click here to view Video 2).

 Once the wire is at the AV node we pass energy through it which heats the tissue and kills the cells immediately under the catheter tip.
 This causes a small 4mm scar to form which is electrically inert.
 The atria are then disconnected from the ventricles and cannot affect ventricular rate.
 Something is needed to keep the ventricle beating and so a pacemaker (for more about pacemakers click here) is used to replace the function of the AV node.
 This is an irreversible process and the patient is dependent on the pacemaker to stay alive.